jjangga0214/hasura-cli/README.md

 However, when publishing (`npm publish` on development environment) the package, the file `hasura` is just a dummy 'text' file, not a binary flie.
 The file will be replaced to a binary only when a client installs the package.
 On windows, unlike linux and macOS, the file `hasura` is not to be replaced, but just a new file `hasura.exe` will be created. `postinstall` lifecycle hook executes `dist/index.js`, which would install the platform-specfic binary.

-[The binaries](https://github.com/hasura/graphql-engine/releases) are hosted on github as release assets. `src/asset.ts` exposes functions of _"getting github asset url"_ and _"downloading the asset from the url"_. `src/install.ts` exposes a function of _"composing them and handling how installation should be processed"_. `src/index.ts` uses the function to actually install the asset with some additional control.
+[The binaries](https://github.com/hasura/graphql-engine/releases) are hosted on GitHub as release assets. `src/asset.ts` exposes functions of _"getting GitHub asset url"_ and _"downloading the asset from the url"_. `src/install.ts` exposes a function of _"composing them and handling how installation should be processed"_. `src/index.ts` uses the function to actually install the asset with some additional control.

 ## License